Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-begin.md

 nodectl will confirm that your uninstallation has completed.

 <MacWindow>
-nodectl has successfully removed the Node components from the system.<br />
+nodectl has successfully removed the node components from the system.<br />
 <br />
 Thank you for your participation with Constellation Network.
 We hope to see you back soon!<br />
 </MacWindow>